Noise level predictions

 The power to see the influence of insulation material change is another strong feature, which could save weight, space and installation time on board.

 An important step is estimating the energy input from sources to the vessel’s structure.
-For this purpose, Van Cappellen Consultancy can build FE models of the machinery foundations.
+For this purpose, Van Cappellen Consultancy can build finite element models of the machinery foundations.
 The foundations and their interaction with mounts and source are analysed for their dynamic behaviour and improved where necessary (see FEA).
 If under- or overestimations of energy input are made, the noise levels will be equally under- or overpredicted.
 The result is higher noise levels.
-For this reason, we highly recommend performing these studies, as they lead to a more detailed real life situation.
+For this reason, we highly recommend performing these studies, as they lead to a more detailed real-life situation.